- Services Provided

 3. How do I make an appointment?

-All new clients must attend an initial intake interview during our walk-in hours.
+All new clients must attend an initial needs assessment during our walk-in hours.
 Returning clients may call or email to schedule an appointment.

 4. Will I be seen by a student?